-A ground-breaking new translation of Dostoyevsky’s most radical work of fiction.
-The audiobook will be read by DBC Pierre - a true original and an ideal fit
+A groundbreaking new translation of Dostoyevsky’s most radical work of fiction.
+Introduced by DBC Pierre

 “This excellent Canongate Canons edition has an enlightening and entertaining introduction by DBC Pierre … Dostoevsky chips away at complex human motivation with persuasive stylistic tools, succeeding in being hilarious and heart-rending in a single sentence (after all, “mankind is a comical construction”), captured in this beautiful translation by Natasha Randall.
 It’s through elegantly excavating the particularities of his era that Dostoevsky strikes upon timeless truths, and with perspicacious analysis of behaviour, tunnels through to hidden depths”